wimsio/coxygen/README.md

 > f.
 Links to Sessions of live support recorded videos on Smart Contract languages

-The platform is for helpers and those who need live support and we use terms explained below to define platform players/actors.
+The platform is for helpers and those who need live support.
+The terms used in Coxygen are explained below:

 ## B: Terms explanations: